 Cooking and Baking

-Blueberries are popular in cakes, pies and other deserts but can also be used as to accompany roasts or burgers.
+Blueberries are popular in cakes, pies, and other desserts but can also be used to accompany roasts or burgers.
 Many of these recipes can use fresh or frozen blueberries so you can enjoy them year-round.

 You can also dry blueberries for later use.
-This is a simple process which you can do at home in your oven.
+This is a simple process that you can do at home in your oven.
 These can then be stored in an air-tight container.